 - Applicants must be sufficiently proficient in English to enable them to complete a full-time program of graduate study in the United States.

-- Applicants should have little or no previous experience studying or working in the United States.
-Preference will be given to candidates who have not studied overseas at all in the last 5 years.
+- Applicants should have little or no previous experience studying or working in the U.S. Preference will be given to candidates who have not studied overseas at all in the last 5 years.